 10 Tips for Reducing Self-Injury

-1) Create an emergency kit.
-Place positive things in your kit like photos of things or people you love, notes to yourself or from friends or family, a journal for writing, markers or art supplies for artistic expression, an inspirational poem, beloved stuffed animal, upbeat music, favorite scents, and other things like that to help you dilute the urge to self-harm.
+- Create an emergency kit.
+Place positive things in your kit, like photos of things or people you love, notes to yourself or from friends or family, a journal for writing, markers, or art supplies for artistic expression, an inspirational poem, beloved stuffed animal, upbeat music, favorite scents, and other things like that to help you dilute the urge to self-harm.

-2) Use positive imagery.
+- Use positive imagery.
 Visualize yourself moving through your painful moment without self-harming.
-Research shows that using positive visualization can keep you in-the-moment which is a key tool for recovery.
+Research shows that using positive visualization can keep you in-the-moment, which is a key tool for recovery.

-3) Hold your ground.
-Sensory Grounding Experiences like holding something soft, listening to soothing music, drawing or writing, for example, can interrupt the trance-like state that often comes with self-harm, shifting you towards more positive behaviors.
+- Hold your ground.
+Sensory Grounding Experiences like holding something soft, listening to soothing music, drawing, or writing, for example, can interrupt the trance-like state that often comes with self-harm, shifting you towards more positive behaviors.

-5) Know your triggers.
+- Know your triggers.
 Become aware of what issues bend or break you.
-Try to dilute your exposure to them, call upon others to help you move through them and remind yourself that you can emerge from triggers successfully.
+Try to dilute your exposure to them, call upon others to help you move through them, and remind yourself that you can emerge from triggers successfully.

-6) Take a detour.
+- Take a detour.
 Re-route self-harm by using less severe forms of sensations.
-Holding an ice cube, tearing paper, shredding a sheet, snapping a rubber band against your skin, sucking a lemon peel, pounding a pillow are ways to diminish the need to self-injure.
+Holding an ice cube, tearing paper, shredding a sheet, snapping a rubber band against your skin, sucking a lemon peel, or pounding a pillow can all help diminish the need to self-injure.

-7) Move your body.
-Consider the adrenaline rush of running, dancing, holding a yoga pose, jumping rope to offset urges to self-harm.
-The rush of adrenaline of these positive behaviors has been known to produce the similar chemical surge that comes from self-injury.
+- Move your body.
+Consider the adrenaline rush of running, dancing, holding a yoga pose, or jumping rope to offset urges to self-harm.
+The rush of adrenaline of these positive behaviors has been known to produce a similar chemical surge that comes from self-injury.